quantsbin/BiblioPixel/doc/overview/BiblioPixel-Basics.md

 ## What is BiblioPixel

-In the BiblioPixel Light Programming System, Python command line program named `bp` runs a JSON document called a Project which contains information about your lighting hardware, how your lights are laid out, and how you want to animate them - as well as an excellent visualizer for LED systems.
+In the BiblioPixel Light Programming System, Python command line program named `bp` runs a JSON document called a **Project** which contains information about your lighting hardware, how your lights are laid out, and how you want to animate them - as well as a really nice lighting simulator.

 Let's go through what all of this means.